zama-ai/concrete/docs/guides/manage_keys.md

 ## Serialization

-To serialize keys, say to send it across the network:
+To serialize keys, for tasks such as sending them across a network, use:

 ```python
 serialized_keys: bytes = circuit.keys.serialize()
 ```

 {% hint style="warning" %}
-Keys are not serialized in encrypted form!
+Keys are not serialized in encrypted form.
 Please make sure you keep them in a safe environment, or encrypt them manually after serialization.
 {% endhint %}

 ## Deserialization

-To deserialize the keys back, after receiving serialized keys:
+To deserialize the keys back after receiving serialized keys, use:

 ```python
 keys: fhe.Keys = fhe.Keys.deserialize(serialized_keys)